Richard Lutz travelled to Mirpur to find the home of the balti.

 The food is from the KashmirI region of Pakistan, where folks used metal bowls to cook their curries and grabbed a naan bread the size of Villa Park to scoop the vessel clean.
 Immigrant families brought it to Birmingham in the mid-seventies and the emerging cafes gave quick cheap meals to the masses.
 There was even a balti triangle marketed by city tourism chiefs and at least a dozen balti houses proudly guaranteed it was The Original.

 My wife Jane and I took a bus from Islamabad to the city, driving through stark countryside pocked with small villages.
 Most of the trip was on the monumentally busy GNR- the Grand Trunk Road that connects Peshawar to Lahore.
-We left the roaring road at Jhelum and followed the river north.
+We left the roaring traffic at Jhelum and followed the river north.

 The route to Mirpur was reminiscent of the southwest of the US.
 It was empty, quiet, huge, engulfing big escarpments, dry riverbeds, a patchwork of little towns.
 Mirpur, spread over a valley, was a low lying city, busy, whirling with dust and rambunctious traffic, buzzing with three wheeled tuktuk taxis and gaudy lorries looking like gypsy trucks of the desert.
 About 125,000 people lived in this noisy city- that’s the size of Gloucester.

 Initially, we stayed at the Jabheer Hotel in Mirpur centre.
 The food was spicy hot, geared to a Pakistani palate.
 There was no gearing down for English tastebuds.
 Meat was on the bone, usually chicken, not plump but scrawny and fresh off the land.
-Bottled water and the local soft drink, Campsi Cola, rescued the body from being engulfed in curry flames.
+Bottled water and the local soft drink, Campsi Cola, rescued the body from being engulfed in flames.

 “Where you from?” someone would ask.